madanyc/workfront-learn.en/help/fusion/3-universal-connectors-and-routing/routers-walkthrough.md

 >[!TIP]
 >
->For step-by-step instructions on completing the walkthrough, download the [Adobe Workfront Fusion activity book](/help/assets/adobe-workfront-fusion-activity-book.pdf). **Disclaimer**: The Adobe Workfront Fusion activity book contains a few links to Workfront One, which do not work.
-This will be updated soon.
+>For step-by-step instructions on completing the walkthrough, go to the [Routers walkthrough](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/fusion/exercises/routers.html?lang=en) exercise.

 ## Search items in the mapping panel